-Five people have been killed in a shooting at a workplace in Orlando, Florida.
+Five people killed in workplace shooting in Orlando

 Orange County Sheriff Jerry Demings said the gunman, 45, was a disgruntled former employee at Fiamma, a business that makes awnings for recreational vehicles, who was fired in April.